 relationship developed by the Englishman William Donald Hamilton in 1964, explains the appearance, during evolution, of altruistic behavior between organisms.
 These instincts would increase with matching, under the effect of natural selection.

-In designing his installation for the courtyard of the Musée de la Chasse et de la Nature, Lionel Sabatté was looking to make an explicit reference to this theory from which he has taken the title of his work.
-It consists of three sculptures: a tree, a human silhouette and a headless animal, that form the poles of a triangular figure.
-By establishing a harmonious spatial relationship between these three representatives of nature, Lionel Sabatté sought to underline their interdependence.
-The human and animal figures are made from coloured concrete.
-Left partially exposed, the metal rods that provide their structure express movement whilst giving an impression of vulnerability that arouses our empathy.
-Conversely, the tree is directly borrowed from nature as if a form of « ready-made » botany.
-However, its branches are adorned with a strange flowers artificially made from human skin.
+In designing his installation for the courtyard of the Musée de la Chasse et de la Nature, Lionel Sabatté wished to refer explicitly to this theory, from which he borrows the title of his installation.
+It consists of three sculptures: a tree, a human silhouette and a headless animal form the poles of a triangular figure.
+By establishing a harmonious spatial relationship between these three representatives of nature, Lionel Sabatté wished to signify their interdependence.
+The human and animal figures are made of tinted concrete.
+Left partially visible, the metal rods that structure them express movement while giving an impression of vulnerability that arouses our empathy.
+Conversely, the tree is borrowed directly from nature as a sort of botanical “ready-made”.
+However, its branches are adorned with a strange flowering artificially made up of human skin.

-Lionel Sabatté, born in Toulouse in 1975 and a graduate of Beaux-Arts school of fine art in Paris, became known through his use of a variety of normally repulsive materials: dusts collected on subway platforms, organic debris such as dead skin or nail clippings.
-The virtuosity with which they are shaped creates fascinating yet repulsive works that challenge the objectivity of our aesthetic judgement.
+Lionel Sabatté, born in Toulouse in 1975 and graduated from the Beaux-Arts in Paris, made a name for himself by using all kinds of rejecting materials: dust collected on the metro platforms, organic debris such as dead skin or nail clippings.
+He shapes them with virtuosity into fascinating and repulsive works that question the objectivity of our aesthetic judgment.

 The museum is open every day except Monday and public holidays,

 11 a.m. to 18 p.m., 11 a.m. to 21:30 p.m.
 Wednesday.